samuel-barrett/nrf5340-matter-sensor-test/README.md

 ## Commissioning the device

-To commission the device, go to the :ref:`ug_matter_gs_testing` page and complete the steps for the Matter over Thread or Matter over Wi-Fi development environment and the Matter controller you want to use.
+To commission the device, go to the [Testing Matter in the nRF Connect SDK](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/protocols/matter/getting_started/testing/index.html#ug-matter-gs-testing) page and complete the steps for the Matter over Thread or Matter over Wi-Fi development environment and the Matter controller you want to use.
 After choosing the environment configuration, the guide walks you through the following steps:

 * Configure the Thread Border Router (only for Matter over Thread communication).
 * Build and install the Matter controller.
 * Commission the device.
-* Send Matter commands that cover scenarios described in the `Testing`_ section.
+* Send Matter commands that cover scenarios described in the [testing](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/samples/matter/light_bulb/README.html#testing) section.

 Before starting the commissioning procedure, the device must be made discoverable over Bluetooth LE.
 The device becomes discoverable automatically upon the device startup, but only for a predefined period of time (15 minutes by default).